Sound from ultrasound

-Sound from ultrasound is the name given here to the generation of audible sound from modulated ultrasound without using an active receiver.
-This happens when the modulated ultrasound passes through a nonlinear medium which acts, intentionally or unintentionally, as a demodulator.
+Sound from ultrasound refers to the generation of audible sound from modulated ultrasound.
+Two distinct mechanisms have been demonstrated.
+In the first, modulated ultrasound propagates through a nonlinear medium, which acts as a passive demodulator, producing audible sound without an active element; This is the principle underlying parametric arrays.
+In the second, audible sound is created from modulated ultrasound which is demodulated with a mechanically driven structure periodically changing the impedance of the acousic path in the device.
+This is the principle underlying active modulation.

 Parametric array

 Since the early 1960s, researchers have been experimenting with creating directive low-frequency sound from nonlinear interaction of an aimed beam of ultrasound waves produced by a parametric array using heterodyning.
 Ultrasound has much shorter wavelengths than audible sound, so that it propagates in a much narrower beam than any normal loudspeaker system using audio frequencies.
 Most of the work was performed in liquids (for underwater sound use).

 The first modern device for air acoustic use was created in 1998, and is now known by the trademark name "Audio Spotlight", a term first coined in 1983 by the Japanese researchers who abandoned the technology as infeasible in the mid-1980s.

 A transducer can be made to project a narrow beam of modulated ultrasound that is powerful enough, at 100 to 110 dBSPL, to substantially change the speed of sound in the air that it passes through.
 The air within the beam behaves nonlinearly and extracts the modulation signal from the ultrasound, resulting in sound that can be heard only along the path of the beam, or that appears to radiate from any surface that the beam strikes.
 This technology allows a beam of sound to be projected over a long distance to be heard only in a small well-defined area; for a listener outside the beam the sound pressure decreases substantially.
 This effect cannot be achieved with conventional loudspeakers, because sound at audible frequencies cannot be focused into such a narrow beam.

 There are some limitations with this approach.
 Anything that interrupts the beam will prevent the ultrasound from propagating, like interrupting a spotlight's beam.
 For this reason, most systems are mounted overhead, like lighting.